M4nuski/Custom-IDE/README.md

 * Dialogs for keywords and font customization.
 (Words done.
 Delimters and Spans to do)
 * Saving and loading of Themes (Add flexibility, Hierarchy, Error Reporting)
 * Default Theme
+* More flexible (Flexiber?) highlights handling to add warning and hints of different colors

 Next Steps
 -----------